yeoman/yeoman/cli/lib/generators/readme.md

 `Base` class method are not called).
 Finally, we invoke the `create_file` method that will create a file at the given destination with the given content.

+**Note**: So, generators should do their task synchronously.
+We lack right now the API to be able to do things asynchronously (which we might need).

 To invoke our new generator, we just need to do: